Tesla Vision And Mission Statement in the AI Era

 - Direct distribution: another key element of the Tesla business model which the company started to build early on, is direct distribution or the ability to sell Tesla vehicles either through its online stores, or via its Tesla stores.

-- And financing models: as explained in real-time insurance, a combination of lower insurance premiums, and better leasing rates has the potential to ramp up Tesla’s demand side, making it possible to many millions of Americans to own a Tesla.
+- And financing models: as explained in real-time insurance, a combination of lower insurance premiums and better leasing rates can ramp up Tesla’s demand side, making it possible for many millions of Americans to own a Tesla.

 Manufacturing, together with energy storage and generation, and direct distribution are some of the key ingredients of Tesla’s business model.